nerdslab/latentOT/README.md

 Website: https://pythonot.github.io/, 2017

 # Usage
+The code contains a Python implementation on LOT.

-lOT contains the module for LOT.
+lOT.py contains the module for LOT.

-lot_mnist_demo provides a simple demo on distributional alginments for pre- and post-droupout of MNIST digits.
+lot_mnist_demo.ipynb provides a simple demo on distributional alginments for pre- and post-droupout of MNIST digits.